Scorptar/Tremor_Measurement/README.md

 # Software

 TM.py is runned on the PC : the program make a 30,60,90,120,150 seconds analysis and output an average FFT from the different sensors.
-Then, the user can generate a PDF with the results.
+Then, the program generates a PDF with the results and an Excel with raw data.

 # Installation